solvingproblemsinkotlin/solvingproblemsinkotlin.github.io/_posts/2020-08-06-longest-univalue-path.md

 ## Complexity Analysis

-_Time Complexity_: O(N)O(N), where NN is the number of nodes in the tree.
+_Time Complexity_: O(N), where N is the number of nodes in the tree.
 We process every node once.

-_Space Complexity_: O(H)O(H), where HH is the height of the tree.
+_Space Complexity_: O(H), where H is the height of the tree.
 Our recursive call stack could be up to HH layers deep.

 # Let's analyze the code